hdub-tech/bitwarden-directory-connector-containers/docs/base-image.md

 - **Option 1**: Your `data.json` files already contain the secrets in plain text (ANY directory connector type).
 You can just omit the `${SECRETS}` argument in the above commands!
 If you use the `entrypoint.sh` script, omit the `-c` flag.
+If you run `bwdc logout` in the container, and try to `bwdc login` again, you will be prompted for the Client ID and Client Secret.
 - **Option 2**: You have Gsuite `data.json` files WITHOUT the secrets in them, and you are not looking to use the config files method.
-  1. Set-up secrets as environment variables or with podman secrets, as spelled out in the [managing-secrets.md] README.
+  1. Set-up secrets as environment variables ~or with podman secrets~, as described in [managing-secrets.md].
   2. Substitute `${SECRETS}` with `--env-file gsuite/env.vars --env BITWARDENCLI_CONNECTOR_DIRECTORY_TYPE=gsuite` in the above commands.
   3. If running NON-interactively, be sure to INCLUDE the `-c` option.
 If